ahixon/jvc-remote/README.md

 # jvc-remote

-Remote control library and web server for JVC projectors.
+Remote control library and web server for JVC projectors that communicate over RS232.

 ## Dependencies